Vespertine13/chatbot/README.md

 # chatbot
 A silly little chatbot.
 That is really bad at conversations.
-She tries to learn form what you tell her.
+She tries to learn from what you tell her.